This post may contain affiliate links. Read our privacy policy.

 Ground Cinnamon, Ground Ginger, Sea Salt: Using warm spices like ground cinnamon and ground ginger give the carrot cake that iconic traditional carrot cake flavor.

-Raw walnuts, raisins (or golden raisins), and grated carrots: These are the classic carrot cake goodies!
-If you aren’t a fan of walnuts or raisins, you can skip them, but my favorite cake includes those sweet bursts and the nutty flavor.
+Raw Walnuts, Raisins, and Grated Carrots: These are the classic carrot cake goodies!
+If you aren’t a fan of walnuts or raisins, you can skip them.
+My favorite cake includes these sweet bursts and the nutty flavor.

 Now that we’re familiar with the simple ingredients for this healthy carrot cake recipe, let’s make the best almond flour carrot cake recipe!